Email FacebookTwitterMenu burgerClose thin

 How Property Taxes Work

 If you’re not familiar with property taxes, here’s a quick refresher.
-The value of your home will be assessed, and then a property tax rate will be applied to that assessed value.
+The value of any real property that you own (including your home) will be assessed, and then a property tax rate will be applied to that assessed value.
 You can appeal the value if you think it’s too high, but in general property tax bills are what they are.

 How Homestead Tax Exemptions Work